romero-jose/dsvisualizer/README.md

 <details>
 <summary>If using Google Colab</summary>

-You need to run the following snippet to enabe custom widgets.
+You need to run the following snippet to enable custom widgets.

 ```py
 from google.colab import output